Polynomial tractability for integration in an unweighted function space with absolutely convergent Fourier series: Introduction

 where

 with $\cdot$ being the inner product denotes the $\bsk$-th Fourier coefficient of $f$ was proven to be intractable by showing that $\inf_{Q_{d,N}}e^{\wor}(E_{d.\alpha},Q_{d,N})=1$ if $N< 2^d$.

 Fortunately, it is not necessarily the case that the integration in any unweighted function space is not polynomially tractable.
-For instance, in \cite{D14}, Dick proved that, for $0<\alpha\leq 1$ and $1\leq p\leq \infty$, the integration in the following unweighted function space is polynomially tractable:
+An important example was found by a seminal work of Heinrich, Novak, Wasilkowski and Wo\'{z}niakowski \cite{HNWW00}, who revealed that the unweighted Sobolev space with first-order dominating mixed smoothness is indeed polynomially tractable by proving that the inverse of the star discrepancy depends only linearly on $d$.
+As another example, which is more relevant to this note, Dick proved in \cite{D14} that, for $0<\alpha\leq 1$ and $1\leq p\leq \infty$, the integration in the following unweighted function space is polynomially tractable:

 where $|f|_{H_{\alpha,p}}$ denotes the H\"{o}lder semi-norm

 with $\|\cdot\|_{\ell_p}$ being the $\ell^p$ norm.
 His proof is constructive, i.e., he gave an explicit QMC rule based on Korobov's $p$-sets which achieves a desired worst-case error bound.
 We refer to \cite{DGPW17,DP15} for more relevant results.